adriandarian/spectra/github-action/README.md

 - [ ] Testing: Write integration tests (2 pts)
 ```

-See the [md2jira documentation](https://github.com/md2jira/md2jira) for the complete format specification.
+See the [spectra documentation](https://github.com/spectra/spectra) for the complete format specification.

 ## Troubleshooting